“Can I do SEO myself?”

-CanIRank is an all in one SEO software solution that allows even the busiest startup owners with do it yourself seo tools, and the data needed to make smart, strategic decisions.
+CanIRank is an all in one SEO software solution that provides even the busiest startup owners with do it yourself seo tools, and the data needed to make smart, strategic decisions.
 Using CanIRank’s Improve My Rankings tool, which lets users check which keywords they’re already ranking for, you can easily see your most valuable keywords and their rankings.
 It’s also ideal for researching tipping point keywords.

 Let’s use the keyword “Moz keyword difficulty” as an example.
 It has a search value of 480 and is worth $1,766 in traffic.
 That’s how much you’d have to pay for that traffic in AdWords.
 Because you are already ranking for this page, the best thing to do is go back in and update the text, edit any image tags, and make sure your title contains your primary keyword.

 Just a few on-page optimizations make a huge difference.
 Take a look at this before/after heat map comparison through CanIRank’s Improve My Ranking tool for the keyword “ecommerce SEO.”

 CanIRank’s Improve My Rankings tool allows you to see exactly how your posts are performing on many levels, so you can specifically optimize for SEO yourself in different ways.
 When we deal with on-page optimization, we’re looking specifically at page relevancy, which measures how many times a keyword is used, how many related terms are used, what the title and meta tags contain, and more.

 The blog post’s page relevancy bounced from 53 to 60 in just two weeks after a few on-page optimization changes.
 It’s now higher than five of this blog’s other competitors, allowing it a better chance to rank on Google.
 Imagine how your page relevancy can jump with precise on-page optimization in three, four, or even five weeks.

 Read more about how to get the most from CanIRank.

-“I have the time, but I don’t know which SEO is considered good SEO.”
+“I have time, but I don’t know which SEO tactics will deliver the best ROI.”